insanity54/membrane_mpegts_plugin/README.md

 Upon successful parsing of MPEG Transport stream specific information, demuxer will notify its parent (usally a pipeline).
 When the parent receives `{:mpeg_ts_stream_info, prog_map_tables}` message it will need to link the demuxer outputs.
 The demuxer will continue its work when either every stream will have its corresponding pad linked or after receiving `:pads_ready` message.
+If demuxer receives `:pads_ready` it will continue its work even though some pads might not be linked.

 `prog_map_tables` that is received by pipeline has following format: